Velka-DEV/Finary-Desktop/README.md

 > [!CAUTION]
 > The binaries are currently unsigned, so you may need to bypass security warnings to install the application.
 >
-> On Windows, you can do this by clicking "More Info" and then "Run Anyway" when prompted by SmartScreen.
+> - On **Windows**, you can do this by clicking "More Info" and then "Run Anyway" when prompted by SmartScreen.
 >
-> On macOS, after installation, run the following command in the terminal to trust the application:
+> - On **macOS**, after installation, run the following command in the terminal to trust the application:
 >
 > `xattr -d com.apple.quarantine /Applications/Finary\ Desktop.app/`
 >